Hair Care for Thinning Edges

 By Qhemet Biologics

-There are a number of factors that can influence how full a persons hair is.
-In this article, we'll be discussing the density of hair, not the thickness* of each strand.
+A number of factors can influence how full and dense a persons hair is.
+In this article, we'll review the causes most often implicated in the loss of hair density along the hairline.

 What Causes Thinning Hair?

 Thinning hair is characterized by hair that has fallen out and does not regrow.
-Many women will experience thinning hair or thinning patches, particularly around the edges, at one point or another in their lives.
+Many women will experience thinning or patchy hair, particularly around their hairline, at one point or another in their lives.
 Here's why:

-This type of hair loss is the most prevalent cause of hair thinning among black women.
-It is caused by tight ponypuffs, headbands, braids, wigs and extensions, when too much tension is put on the delicate hairline and the hair follicle becomes inflamed.
-For many women, this type of thinning can lead to an unhealthy cycle of using wigs and extensions to cover up thinning hair and subsequent additional thinning due to the hair's mistreatment.
+This type of hair loss is the most prevalent cause of thinning or bare edges among Black women.
+It is most often caused by tight hair styles, hair accessories and firm hold edge gels that dry out the hair along the hairline to the point that the hair breaks off.
+When too much pulling or tension is put on the delicate hairline, the hair follicles become inflamed and too damaged for the hair to regrow.
+For many women, this type of thinning can lead to an unhealthy cycle of using wigs and extensions to cover up thinning hair which leads to more thinning as the hairline is continually stressed.
 Over time, traction alopecia can actually evolve into scarring, which seals the hair follicle permanently and irreversibly.
-Because of this, it's critical that women who experience thinning around the hairline due to tight hairstyles change their hair care routine before it's too late.
-We know this can be difficult when you're experiencing thinning hair, particularly if you're using low quality products.
-Now is the time to permanently switch to products that keep your hair fully hydrated and contain beneficial ingredients that strengthen hair and support hair growth.
-Certain ingredients like mineral oil, SLS and silicones can stunt your hairs growth and health so its best to avoid them.
+Because of this, it's critical that women who experience thinning edges change their hair care routine before it's too late.
+We know this can be difficult when you're experiencing thinning hair, particularly if you don't know how to fix the problem other than to cover it up.
+Now is when you need to commit to changing course and leave those destructive hair care practices behind.

 Chemical Treatments & Heat

 If you were initially in love with your newly straightened do but then noticed your edges becoming thinner and your hair becoming drier and brittle, you are not alone.
 Applying relaxers to your hair, particularly if your hair was already strained and damaged, can exhaust your hairs last defenses and slow its natural recovery process.
 Similarly, heat is a major culprit in thinning hair.
 Heat damages the hair shaft and leaves it brittle and dry, whether you are using a blow dryer or a flat iron frequently.
-While the best thing you can do for your hair is ditch the harsh chemicals and avoid excessive flat iron use, we know these can be difficult to completely abandon.
-To give your relaxed mane its best advantage, be sure to check out our product recommendations for chemically treated hair.
+While the best thing you can do for your hair is ditch the harsh chemicals and avoid excessive flat iron use, we know these can be difficult to abandon completely.
+For tips on how to heat style your hair the right way, check out our article here.
+To give your relaxed mane the extra help it needs to withstand harsh chemical treatments, check out our product recommendations for chemically treated hair.